LatticeQCD/AnalysisToolbox/README.md

 # AnalysisToolbox

 The AnalysisToolbox is a collection of Python tools that can be used for data analysis, with an aim in particular toward lattice QCD.
+The Analysistoolbox is used especially by the HotQCD collaboration, so it also includes some methods complying with their conventions.

 ## Prerequisites